Back to Blog

 ✓ Reasonable security measures for assets

-9. Align on Process and Milestones
+9. Align on process and milestones

-Phase Deliverable Review Point
+Phase Deliverable Review point

 Kickoff Alignment meeting Process agreement

-Week 1-2 First drafts/blockouts Direction check
+Week 1-2 First drafts / blockouts Direction check

 Week 3-4 Refined assets Quality review